-Figure 6 shows a proposed high efficient integrated system for supermarkets located in Southern Europe or the Middle East.
-The system is also able to provide a certain heating demand during the winter season due to its heat pump function.
+Figure 3 shows a proposed integrated system for supermarkets located in Southern Europe or the Middle East.
+The system is able to provide a certain heating demand during the winter season due to its heat pump function.

 The LT compressors are maintaining the suction pressure of around 17 bar for the attached LT cabinets and cold storage rooms.
 The LT evaporators are operated without superheat, to improve the performance and reduce the losses during heat transfer.
 In case of overflowing liquid, the suction accumulator upstream of the LT compressors collects the liquid refrigerant, which is evaporated by the integrated (or external) heat exchanger, i.e. it further subcools the liquid supplied to both the LT- and MT evaporators.
-The discharged fluid of the LT compressors should be de-superheated before entering the AC compressor suction group, redirected via the flash gas bypass valve when there is no AC compressor operation.
-Connecting the LT compressors to the AC compressor suction group allows to further extend the operation hours of the AC compressors, however, both LT and AC compressor have to be designed for higher discharge pressures (LT) and higher suction pressures (AC) to achieve high energy efficiencies of the system.
+The discharged fluid of the LT compressors should be de-superheated before entering the AC compressor suction group, redirected via the flash gas bypass valve during no AC compressor operation.
+Connecting the LT compressors to the AC compressor suction group allows to further extend the operation hours of the AC compressors.

 The pivoting principle, described above is applied to most of the MT and AC compressors.
-In given example, only one compressor is connected directly to the AC and MT suction group.
+In this case, only one compressor is connected directly to the AC and MT suction group.
 This configuration allows to reduce the total number of frequency converters required in the system.
-It might be possible to use only one frequency converter within the pivoting compressor group.
+It might be possible to use only one frequency converter to the pivoting compressors.